 Step 6 – Ride

 Ride throughout Lisbon.
+See this easy to follow map of docking stations and cycle routes.
 Usage fees apply as described above.

 Step 7 – Return

 At any a Gira docking station, push the bike firmly into any empty docking point and confirm on the Gira app that you’re done (otherwise Gira will continue to charge you for your journey).